 - Pain in the throat that intensifies with swallowing or talking

 - If you have tonsils, they may be red or have white spots or pus

 Strep vs. Sore Throat

 There are two primary types of throat infections: viral and bacterial.
 A viral infection is often a cold or a flu where a sore throat is one of a number of symptoms.
 A virus can enter the body and cause the pharynx (the medical term for throat) to become inflamed.
 While the discomfort can range from mild discomfort to severe pain.

-A sore throat that comes on suddenly is called acute pharyngitis and is often caused by a bacteria or virus entering the body.
-Chronic pharyngitis occurs when a sinus, respiratory or mouth infection enters the throat and causes long term pain.
+A sore throat that comes on suddenly is called acute pharyngitis and is often caused by bacteria or virus entering the body.
+Chronic pharyngitis occurs when a sinus, respiratory or mouth infection enters the throat and causes long-term pain.

 The sudden onset of a sore throat is only one of a handful of symptoms associated with the average cold or flu virus.
 It is important to recognize the signs of a viral infection as this type of infection does not require antibiotics and in most cases a trip to the doctor’s office.

 When a sore throat is the result of a viral infection, it will usually feel better within a few days.
 When the cause of your throat inflammation is bacterial, the pain will last much longer.